riraccuia/pig/README.md

 #### Certificate Handling
 * If certificate files are not provided, pig automatically generates self-signed certificates
-* For testing, use the `-k` flag to skip certificate verification
+* Use the `-k` flag to skip certificate verification
-* For production use, it's strongly recommended to use your own certificates

 ## Platform Support